rclone/rclone/docs/content/ftp.md

 ### Limitations ###

 Modified times are not supported.
-Times you see on the FTP server through rclone are time of upload.
+Times you see on the FTP server through rclone are those of upload.

 Rclone's FTP backend does not support any checksums but can compare file sizes.